MalikLab-UOE/BacterialCheating/README.md

 Contains R scripts used to conduct statistical analyses and generate figures.

 `Data`
-Contains raw and processed datasets used in the analyses.
+Contains raw datasets used in the analyses.

 `Plots`
 Contains intermediate outputs, phylogenetic trees, statistical summaries, and final figures generated during the analyses.